ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_perfmetrics.rst

 ====================================================

 .. note::
-  Some of the results of this diagnostics can also be rproduced utilizing python diagnostics:
+  Some of the results of this diagnostics can also be reproduced utilizing python diagnostics:
   Portrait plot: :ref:`recipe_portrait`
   Monitoring: :ref:`recipe_monitor`